 However – once you do, you will then begin to narrow down your choices.
 Kierkegaard spoke of ‘dizziness of freedom’, the bewildering anxiety we experience when facing the limitlessness of possibilities for ourselves and our lives.
 Indeed, in the world of empirical research, it has been found that there is such a thing as too many options.
 When you face ‘choice overload’, you might not be able to make the right call.

 An exercise that might help you determine which options to keep is asking yourself “Why?” five times.
 That is, set a goal for yourself, such as a steady job, financial security, spiritual growth, family, health or well-being.
 Then, ask yourself why you want this.
 When you respond, repeat the question: why do you want that?
 After five rounds of ‘Why?’ you should be pretty close to your most profound motivation.
 Use it to plan and create the new life for yourself.
+Feeling lost in life?
+Brainstorm ideas, then narrow choices

-One of my favourite techniques for jolting oneself out of inertia and finding the way is rooted in existential-humanistic psychology.
+One of my favourite techniques for jolting oneself out of inertia when feeling lost in life and finding a way forward is rooted in existential-humanistic psychology.
 The task is pretty straightforward – write your own obituary.
-OK, it may sound morbid, and although you may feel some initial discomfort, it’s actually a rewarding and transformative exercise.
-According to the author of a recent study, the technique delivers a “greater sense of acceptance, appreciation, and awe toward the possibilities of living the life one envisions”.
+OK, it sounds morbid, and although you may feel some initial discomfort, it’s actually a rewarding and transformative exercise.

 “A problem as weighty as feeling lost in life requires going deep to find the solution.
 Meditation can help you get in touch with your most profound Self.”